fluxcd/flux/docs/references/fluxctl.md

 [Chocolatey](https://chocolatey.org/) is a third party package manager for Windows.

-If you haven't already installed chocolatey you will [need to do this first[](https://chocolatey.org/install).
+If you haven't already installed chocolatey you will need to [do this first](https://chocolatey.org/install).

 fluxctl can then be installed from the [public package repository](https://chocolatey.org/packages/fluxctl):